Helcaraxan/toolshare/docs/setup.md

 new system**.

 This mainly involves setting up the folder and file structure that is used for binary caching.
 Alternatively it is possible to invoke `toolshare init` to run or rerun the initialisation explicitly.
-This might help recover a defectuous setup if manual changes have been made to the files that `toolshare` uses.
+This might help recover a defective setup if manual changes have been made to the files that `toolshare` uses.

 When used as `toolshare init --force` it results in a clean-slate setup and the deletion of any pre-existing files and